 - Rinse mouth gently and regularly with lukewarm water and salt several times a day

 - Rinse your mouth after eating to clear the affected from debris as this can lead to bacteria

 - Brush your teeth softly around the affected area twice a day

 - Consume soft foods such as potato and vegetables

 The average healing of dry socket takes at least 7 to 10 days as the tissue needs to regrow to cover the socket.
 This is how the blood clot forms.

 If you can attempt to kick the smoking habit for at least 72 hours or 3 days then you’re likely to experience faster healing.
 However, it is recommended that you try to kick the smoking habit and lead yourself on a path to positive oral health.
 A tooth extraction should act as a clear warning to your oral health and should encourage you to quit smoking.

 If you’re a tooth extraction patient and are seeking further support as a smoker, Integrated Smiles are more than happy to offer knowledgeable advice to preserve your oral health.
-Contact us here now.
+Contact our Bendigo Dental team here now.